traveltriangle/elasticsearch-ruby/elasticsearch/README.md

-# Elasticsearch
+# Elasticsearch6

-The `elasticsearch` library provides a Ruby client and API for [Elasticsearch](http://elasticsearch.org).
+The `elasticsearch` library provides a Ruby client and API for [Elasticsearch6](http://elasticsearch.org).

 Features overview: